paulvpop/drone-mapping-end-to-end-workflow/user_manual.md

 ## Section 4: Creation of orthomosaic in WebODM

 WebODM is a powerful free and open-source software for the rendering of orthomosaics as well as 3D imagery from the drone photographs.
-It is very advanced with a lot of options to play around with to efficiently and quickly process large number of drone imagery.
+It is very advanced with a lot of options to play around to efficiently and quickly process large number of drone imagery.
-The bottleneck for processing would be the system RAM size, availability of GPU, disk space etc. Higher the RAM size, availability of good GPUs for GPU acceleration, and sufficient disk space for storage of input/output files as well as intermediate products (there is an option to delete intermediate products in WebODM while processing, for those lacking space), faster the orthomosaic rendering.
+The bottleneck for processing would be the system RAM size, availability of GPU, disk space etc. Higher the RAM size, availability of good GPUs for GPU acceleration, and sufficient disk space for storage of input/output files as well as intermediate products, faster the orthomosaic rendering.
+Note: there is an option to delete intermediate products in WebODM while processing, for those lacking space.

 **Step 1:** Install WebODM and dependencies